New Books from the U of U Press

 October 28, 2015, 12:00, Salt Lake City, UT

 Congratulations to our award-winning authors!

 - Julie Neuffer won the Mormon History Association's Best Biography Award 2015 for her book Helen Andelin and the Fascinating Womanhood Movement.

 - Jeff Metcalf, author of Requiem for the Living, received the Mayor’s Award in Literary Arts at the Utah Arts Festival in 2015.

-- Lily Havey's book Gasa Gasa Girl Goes to Camp has been selected as part of AAUP's Best of the Best from University Presses.
+- Lily Havey's book Gasa Gasa Girl Goes to Camp has been selected as part of AAUP's Best of the Best from University Presses and it won the Evans Biography Award.
 It was also a finalist in the Trade Book Illustrated category of the Southwest Book Design & Production Award.

 - Gary and Rose Neeleman won First Place in the International Latino 2015 Book Awards for Best Book in Nonfiction, Originally in Portuguese for their book Tracks in the Amazon.

 - Kim Young was a finalist for the Kate Tufts Discovery Award for her book Night Radio.
 Click here to see the award announcement.